Full size image of girl walking in jungle in Costa Rica

 Welcome & Orientation

-Students begin the day with a Culture and Safety Orientation and team-building activities.
-They get to know their Global Glimpse Program Coordinators and together take a walking tour around the city they’ll get to know over the next 10 days, learning about the most important history of the town and places where members of the local community frequently spend their time.
-They may even spot some local wildlife like a Sloth.
+Students begin the day by traveling by private bus through the mountainside to Turrialba, which will be their home for their trip.
+In the early afternoon, they participate in a Culture and Safety Orientation and team-building activities.
+Then, they take a walking tour around the city they’ll get to know over the next 10 days, learning about the most important history of the town and places where members of the local community frequently spend their time.
+They may even spot some local wildlife like a sloth.
 Students close the day with a discussion about how history impacts the present and prepare for the next day.

 Day 3